Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/README.md

 ### Upload custom logs

 You can upload logs using either the `LogsIngestionClient.Upload` or the `LogsIngestionClient.UploadAsync` method.
 Note the data ingestion [limits](https://learn.microsoft.com/azure/azure-monitor/service-limits#custom-logs).
+If you are passing in content that is already manipulated, set the contentEncoding parameter.
+For example if your content is gzipped, set contentEncoding to be "gzip".

 ```C# Snippet:UploadCustomLogsAsync
 var endpoint = new Uri("<data_collection_endpoint>");